Table of Contents

 Benefits of being listed on a stock exchange:

-- Prestige.
 Because the capital and other listing requirements for major exchanges are notoriously strict, a listing on one of the world’s biggest exchanges is prestigious and provides a company great visibility.

 Drawbacks of being listed on a stock exchange:

-- Cost.
 Stock exchanges do command fees, so a company needs to be trading at a certain volume and price to make paying those fees worthwhile.

-- Volatility.
 While exchanges are regulated, which means that there’s low operational risk, being listed on one doesn’t guarantee a company won’t be subject to other risks like market volatility.
 A company’s stock can suffer from the vagaries of the market because of world events, political circumstances, or even public sentiment that’s unrelated to its fundamentals.

 There are various ways to run a stock exchange, and the following three are the most common:

-- Auction.
 Like any auction, the price of an item (in this case a security) is what the market will command.
 The highest price a bidder is willing to pay is a bid, and the lowest price a seller is willing to accept is the offer.
 The auction market is also called the open outcry system, and it operates just as it sounds—with brokers and traders on a physical trading floor communicating by calling out or with signals.
 Most have phased this system out in favor of electronic trades, but the New York Stock Exchange famously still operates this way.

-- Dealer.
 Dealers post the prices they’re willing to buy or sell specific stocks, and then use their own funds to buy and sell securities.
 This lends liquidity to the market because a seller doesn’t need to wait for a buyer to free up their cash to buy other securities.

-- Electronic.
 Electronic exchanges operate via a virtual trading floor using automated electronic communication networks (ECNs).
 Nearly all the exchanges now use this kind of electronic trading, even when they still have physical trading floors.

 The leading stock exchanges in the US are the New York Stock Exchange (NYSE) and the Nasdaq.
 Some companies may trade on multiple exchanges.

-- New York Stock Exchange.
 The NYSE is the largest stock exchange in the world.
 As of July 2021, it had a market capitalization of almost $25.6 trillion.
 It is famously still an auction-based market and has a physical trading floor at its 11 Wall Street address, although most of the trades happen electronically.
 There are 2,400 companies listed on the NYSE, and many represent the world’s blue-chip stocks.

-- Nasdaq.
 The second largest stock exchange in the world is also headquartered in New York, and was the first to employ electronic trading when it opened in the 1970s.
 Among the 3,000 companies that list on Nasdaq are many of the world’s biggest tech companies.
 It operates via a dealer market system.

-- NYSE American.
 Formerly the American Stock Exchange until it was acquired by NYSE Euronext in 2008, this exchange generally trades small-cap stocks.
 It is considered a good listing place for early-stage companies.
 Compared with NYSE and Nasdaq, this exchange trades at lower volumes.

 While stock markets were once the only way to trade securities, there are alternative exchanges now that compete with them.

-- Dark pools: Dark pools are an alternative trading system that are privately organized exchanges where certain investors can make trades anonymously.
+Dark pools are an alternative trading system that are privately organized exchanges where certain investors can make trades anonymously.
 The rationale for trading this way is that organizations making large trades can avoid devaluing the stock by causing public perception of a massive sell-off.

-Blockchain ventures: Exchanges that trade cryptocurrencies and crypto derivatives have automated the work of traders and can offer zero-cost services.
+Exchanges that trade cryptocurrencies and crypto derivatives have automated the work of traders and can offer zero-cost services.

 One of the first considerations early investors make is how actively they want to manage their investing.
 Investors can open an online brokerage account if they plan to be completely hands-on.
 Some investors hire a financial advisor or money manager who can guide them through the process but will complete the actual buy and sell orders with the broker-dealers on the exchange.
 Some investors opt for a robo-advisor, which is a service provided by many brokerage firms that offers low-cost investment management, investing money based on specific goals.